Elizabeth Garrett Anderson School Street

 • Collier Street (from Cumming Street to Rodney Street)

-The proposed operational times of the School Street would be from 8.15-9.00am and 3.00-4.30pm Monday to Friday (during term times only) to match up with the schools opening and closing times.
+The School Street will operate from 8.15am to 9am and 3pm to 4.30pm Monday to Friday (during term-time only) to match up with the schools opening and closing times.

-Access to the School Street zone
+Access to the School Street

 Improvements outside the school gates